MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Backup-CsPool.md

 ```

 ### -Category
-**Below Content Applies To:** Lync Server 2013

-Enables you to select the Lync Server modules that will be backed up; if this parameter is not present then all the modules will be backed up.
+Enables you to select the Skype for Business Server modules that will be backed up; if this parameter is not present then all the modules will be backed up.
 Allowed values are:

 * CMS
 * UserData

-**Below Content Applies To:** Skype for Business Server 2015

-Enables you to select the Skype for Business Server 2015 modules that will be backed up; if this parameter is not present then all the modules will be backed up.
-Allowed values are:

-CMS

-UserData

 ```yaml
 Type: BackupCategory